-This project begin in the spring of 2017, and I finally feel I have made enough progress to publish what I have been doing.
+This project began in the spring of 2017, and I finally felt I had made enough progress to publish what I have been doing.
 It started while I was taking a Bayesian Robotics course, and I thought it would be interesting to apply what I have learned.
 The only issue was there was no embedded Linux system that had the computing power to run large particle filters for a reasonable cost, and also had the required sensors (GPS, IMU) of a reasonable quality built-in, so I decided to make one.

 - The board will host multiple MEMS IMU on different buses for redundancy and to allow the implementation of a multiple-sensor Bayesian filter